Horstexplorer/XeniaDiscord/README.md

 This works the same way as with the normal modules but with the additional function onstart(JDA).
 This can be used to start a thread for background tasks after starting the bot.
 The return of onstart() is ignored by the bot, so it should be set to void.
 The guild/private_execute functions may, but does not have to return true when the event has been processed.
 This can be used for example so that other modules may be executed afterwards.
 Make sure the file is named coremodule.jar and is placed in./coremodule/ to work.
-In contrast to normal modules, there can only be one core-module installed.
+In contrast to normal modules, there can only be one module installed.
 The main class could look something like this:
 ```
 public class YourCoreModule {